List of ancient Olympic victors: Completeness

 Up to the 2nd century BC and the beginning of 1st century BC, the athletes were Greek, as per the prerequisite for participating in the Games, however starting from the end of 1st century BC more and more Roman names appear as a consequence of the Roman rule in the Hellenic world.
 A measure of the level of uncertainty that exists today with regard to who the majority of the ancient Olympic victors were, is the approximation that from a total of more than 3,500 probable victors in different olympic sports during the ancient Olympic Games, only about 800 of them are known today.

+Some women won horse and chariot races at the Olympic games; they were the owners of the horses and chariots: women victors on this list include Bilistiche, Euryleonis, Kasia Mnasithea, Kyniska, and Timareta.